 If you live with a smoker, you have a higher risk for lung cancer compared with a person who lives in a non-smoking environment.

 For more information, see the topic Quitting Smoking.

 Exposure to some substances may increase your risk for lung cancer, including:

-- Marijuana.
-Smoking one marijuana cigarette, or a joint, may affect the lungs as much as smoking a pack of cigarettes.footnote 5
+- Cannabis (marijuana).
+Smoking one cannabis cigarette, or a joint, may affect the lungs as much as smoking a pack of cigarettes.footnote 5

 - Certain chemicals.
 These include arsenic and asbestos.

 - Radiation.
 This includes exposure from your work place, medical tests, or from the environment (such as radioactive dust).

 - Radon gas.
 This includes exposure from your home or work place.

 - Air pollution.
 Living where the air is very polluted can increase your risk for lung cancer.

 Some gene changes (mutations) can increase the risk of getting lung cancer.
 These gene changes mostly occur as a person gets older.